 Serving Vancouver WA | Hazel Dell | Five Corners | Orchards

-At Brown’s Quality Automotive Service, the technicians in our alignment shop have the experience necessary in diagnosing and correcting all manner of alignment-related issues.
+At Brown’s Quality Automotive Services, the technicians in our alignment shop have the experience necessary in diagnosing and correcting all manner of alignment-related issues.
 Your vehicle’s alignment depends on three specific measures: the camber, caster and toe.
 An improper camber angle is most often responsible for pulling and uneven tire wear, while a poor caster angle can impact steering and a bad toe angle can significantly increase tire wear.

 The advanced equipment in our alignment shop allows us to address all of these issues, performing 2 wheel and 4 wheel alignment for small and mid-sized vehicles with the utmost precision.
-If you’re in need of an alignment shop in the Vancouver area, call or stop by and see why Brown’s Quality Automotive Service is one of the most trusted names around!
+If you’re in need of an alignment shop in the Vancouver area, call or stop by and see why Brown’s Quality Automotive Services is one of the most trusted names around!

 4 Signs Your Vehicle Needs Wheel Alignment